DFE-Digital/apply-for-teacher-training/adr/0013-course-option-validity.md

 ## Context

 We define a course option as a specific combination of (course, study mode, site).
-A course has several sites, and each site may offer the course in FT or PT modes.
+A course has several sites, and each site may offer the course in full time or part time modes.
 Every course option we create for a course covers one of the combinations.

 We've recently completed a series of iterations that deal with: